higress-group/higress-console/backend/sdk/src/main/resources/plugins/ai-proxy/README.md

       "index": 0,
       "message": {
         "role": "assistant",
-        "content": "Ni Hao!
+        "content": "😊 Ni Hao!
 (That's \"hello\" in Chinese!)\n\nI am LLaMA, an AI assistant developed by Meta AI that can understand and respond to human input in a conversational manner.
 I'm not a human, but a computer program designed to simulate conversations and answer questions to the best of my ability.
-I'm happy to chat with you in Chinese or help with any questions or topics you'd like to discuss!"
+I'm happy to chat with you in Chinese or help with any questions or topics you'd like to discuss! 😊"
       },
       "logprobs": null,
       "finish_reason": "stop"